 I’m also hoping for some better sleep this weekend, as the past couple nights have been problematic for me, with lots of tossing n’ turning and frequent waking.
 We did have a full moon this week though, so that’s probably why.
 I kid you not, but literally every time there’s a full moon, I do not sleep well.
 I know this isn’t uncommon, but sometimes I wonder if I’m going to turn into a darn werewolf or something!

 Other than that, I’m thinking Jesse and I will have a date night this weekend.
 I think we could both use it and we haven’t had a date night in a long time.
 Usually it just consists of dinner out, but it’s good enough for the both of us and kinda fun to wear normal clothes for a change too.
-We live in active wear!
+We live in workout clothes!

 Happy weekend!
 What are your plans?